terryp/metalgif/ideas.md

 ## Scorpions

-- No One Like You
+- No One Like You / COMPLETE
     - http://www.youtube.com/watch?v=yaKkFz7G6rk
         - 2:21 to 2:22
         - 3:22 to 3:24

-- Rock You Like a Hurricane
+- Rock You Like a Hurricane / COMPLETE
     - http://www.youtube.com/watch?v=sxdmw4tJJ1Y
         - :04 to :05
         - :31 to :32